apache/flink/docs/ops/filesystems.md

     as a scheme for the sink (Hadoop) and *"s3p://"* for checkpointing (Presto).

   - **MapR FS**: The MapR file system *"maprfs://"* is automatically available when the MapR libraries are in the classpath.

+  - **Azure Blob Storage**: Flink directly provides a file system to work with Azure Blob Storage.
+This filesystem is registered under the scheme *"wasb(s)://"*.
+  The implementation `flink-azure-fs-hadoop` is based on the [hadoop-azure](https://hadoop.apache.org/docs/current/hadoop-azure/index.html) module found in the
+  [Hadoop](https://hadoop.apache.org/) project.
+To use it when using Flink as a library, add the following maven dependency: `org.apache.flink:flink-azure-fs-hadoop:{{ site.version }}`.
+  When starting a Flink application from the Flink binaries, copy or move the respective jar file from the `opt` folder to the `lib` folder.
+  Note that to use the Azure filesystem, you need to take care of [configuring Azure access credentials](https://hadoop.apache.org/docs/current/hadoop-azure/index.html#Configuring_Credentials).

   - **OpenStack Swift FS**: Flink directly provides a file system to talk to the OpenStack Swift file system, registered under the scheme *"swift://"*.
   The implementation `flink-swift-fs-hadoop` is based on the [Hadoop Project](https://hadoop.apache.org/) but is self-contained with no dependency footprint.